This article has been lightly edited from the book, Taming the Monkey Mind. The updated version of this book is Taming the Mind.

 Then we can recite three times the prayer for taking refuge and generating the altruistic intention:

-I take refuge until I am enlightened in the Buddhas, the Dharma and the Sangha.
-By the positive potential I create by practicing generosity and the other far-reaching attitudes (ethics, patience, joyous effort, meditative stabilization and wisdom), may I attain Buddhahood in order to benefit all beings.
+I take refuge until I have awakened in the Buddhas, the Dharma and the Sangha.
+By the merit I create by engaging in generosity and the other far-reaching practices, may I attain Buddhahood in order to benefit all sentient beings.

 It takes only a few moments to think about these things and recite the prayer, yet doing so has a significant effect on the rest of the day.
 We’ll be more cheerful and will be sure of our direction in life.
 Especially if we don’t do a regular meditation practice, starting the day in this way is extremely beneficial.